Senior Apartments in 2025

 Children

-There is greater flexibility to the age-requirement rules for children in 55+ senior living communities.
-One such scenario would be when a senior resident is the legal caretaker for their disabled adult child.
-Most 62 and over properties offer no exceptions, so children are forbidden to live in these units with older adults.
+In general, 55+ senior living communities tend to be more flexible regarding residents’ children.
+One scenario would be when a senior resident is the legal caregiver for their disabled adult child.
+Most 62+ properties offer no exceptions, so children are forbidden to live in these units with older adults.

 Senior Apartment Qualifications

-Most senior-focused communities come with certain age restrictions.
-To qualify, you must provide proof of age, such as a birth certificate, driver’s license, or passport.
-Under HUD’s Housing for Older Persons guidelines, at least one occupant must be 55 or older.
-If your spouse or partner is under 55, confirm with the senior apartment if there is an age minimum (for example, age 40).
+If your spouse or partner is under 55, confirm with the senior apartment if there is an age minimum for residents.
 Age minimums are set at the discretion of the apartment management.
 Other qualifications may be necessary for affordable housing or similar apartments.

 Types of Senior Apartments

-There are generally three pricing categories of senior living apartments — affordable, market rate, and luxury.
-However, you may not find all three in every market.
+There are generally three pricing categories of senior living apartments: affordable, market rate, and luxury.

 Affordable Senior Living Apartments